xlsft/smartshell-sdk/readme.md

     })
 ```

-<h2 id="license"><strong>📄 API coverage</strong></h2>
+<h2 id="license"><strong>🟢 API coverage</strong></h2>

+> [!CAUTION]
-The project started quite a long time ago is moving to a new code base and JSR registry
+> The project started quite a long time ago is moving to a new code base and JSR registry.
 Due to the addition of new methods and the possibility of optimization the SDK project has received a second life and will continue to develop.

-Status: **0.1% coverage**

 Now in priority robust base and modularity

+<h2 id="todo"><strong>🎯 Todo</strong></h2>

+- [ ] Beautifier GraphQL string
+- [ ] clientLogin switch in constructor instead of login
+- [ ] Test doc link before put in documentation
+- [ ] Try to create request generation

 <h2 id="license"><strong>📜 License</strong></h2>